Ahmedxr9/Telegrambot_Home_automation/README.md

 This project is a **template-based smart control system** using an ESP8266 microcontroller.
 It connects to a Telegram bot, allowing users to remotely control devices, monitor environmental data (light level and motion), and send an emergency **Morse code SOS signal** using a simple LED.

-This sketch can serve as a foundation for more advanced IoT and automation systems.

 ---